axelalmet/flowsig/README.md

 Here, we show how to apply FlowSig to an scRNA-seq dataset of wildtype and stimulated human pancreatic islets, as originally studied in [Burkhardt et al. (2021)](https://www.nature.com/articles/s41587-020-00803-5).
-The processed data and cell-cell communication inference, which was obtained using CellChat, can be downloaded from the following Zenodo repository (will be provided ASAP!).
+The processed data and cell-cell communication inference, which was obtained using CellChat, can be downloaded from the following Zenodo [repository](https://zenodo.org/doi/10.5281/zenodo.10850397).

+You can also look at the code in a Jupyter notebook found [here](https://github.com/axelalmet/flowsig/blob/main/flowsig/tutorials/pancreatic_islets_scrnaseq_example.ipynb).

 ### Import packages
 ```